Skip to main content

 Context

-As the Unified Design Language evolved, we needed an extended color system with underlying logic to make palettes plug and play for any of the dozen themes.
+As the Unified Design Language evolved, we needed an extended color system with underlying logic to make palettes plug and play for the dozen-plus themes we had to support.

 This led me to the okLCH color space and the idea of re-balancing our colors into perceptually uniform palettes.
 What started as a side-of-desk project ended with 28 new color ramps, 365 colors, and a visual evolution of the brand.